Relative vanishing theorems for $\mathbf{Q}$-schemes: Approximating morphisms of schemes

-of projective birational morphisms from integral regular schemes $W_{\lambda,p}$ that are separated and of finite type over $\kk$ such that $f_\lambda \circ g_{\lambda,p}$ is projective is nonempty and indexed by a directed set $P_\lambda$. \item Consider the set
+of all projective birational morphisms from integral schemes $W_{\lambda,p}$ that are separated and of finite type over $\kk$ such that $f_\lambda \circ g_{\lambda,p}$ is projective is nonempty and indexed by a directed set $P_\lambda$.
+Moreover, if projective resolutions of singularities (resp.\ normalizations, Macaulayfications) exist for all integral schemes that are separated and of finite type over $\kk$, then we may assume that the schemes $W_{\lambda,p}$ are regular (resp.\ normal, Cohen--Macaulay). \item Consider the set

 with the preorder where $(\lambda,p) \le (\mu,q)$ if and only $\lambda \le \mu$ and the morphism $g_{\mu,q}$ fits into a commutative diagram